 BB4K support for children aged 5-11

 Our bespoke programme helps children aged 5-11 years and their parent to come to terms with experiencing a family breakdown.
-The BB4K programme consists of a 6-10 week children’s course and parents’ course run simultaneously by trained professionals.
+The BB4K programme consists of an 8 week children’s and parents’ course that is run simultaneously by trained professionals for around 90 minutes.
+These sessions will be run in local venues, typically during term time.
+(BB4K will contact schools to ensure absences are approved)

 The aim of the children’s course is to raise children’s self-esteem and to give them an opportunity to explore and express their feelings through fun, child-focused activities, in a safe therapeutic way.
 The aim of the parents’ course is to empower them and validate their parental role.